 All the slopes are connected and all of the mountain restaurants can be reached by foot, ski or cable car which makes it easy for families as they can go up to the top of the mountain together, enjoy different activities and meet for lunch somewhere in the area.

-You can see the different resorts on the Jungfrau Region Ski map below.
+You can see the different resorts on the Jungfrau Region Ski map above.

 For non-skiers, the region offers 150 kilometres of sledding/toboggan and hiking trails, and 40 kilometres of snowshoe trails.

 There are also plenty of non-snow-based activities that young and old can experience.
 Read on for more info.

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 For a base convenient to the Jungfrau region ski resorts, Interlaken is a great bet.
 As the biggest town in the region, there are plenty of things to do in Interlaken in winter but skiing remains one of the most popular.